fullstack-development/developers-roadmap/shared/middle/sicp.md

     * What is the shared state?
 How it can be done?
 What problems can appear because of shared state?
     * Explain all possible interleaving the order of events for two processes when first one executes the expression: `balance += 10;` and the second one: `balance *= 2;`?
     * Will be the problems with concurrency same if we had no assignment in the language (only immutable data)?
-    * Why assignments in the language forces programmer to admit time in the modeling?
+    * Why do assignments in the language force programmer to admit time in the modeling?
     * What does serialization mean and what is its purpose?
-    * Why serialization doesn't help for a such operation like swapping the balances in two bank accounts?
+    * Why serialization doesn't help for such an operation like swapping the balances in two bank accounts?
     * What is the mutex?
 How does it help with problems arisen because of concurrency?
     * How does mutex can be implemented?
-    * What operations in mutex implementation should be done atomically?
+    * Which operations in mutex implementation should be done atomically?
 Why?
     * Which situations are called deadlock?
 What are the ways to avoid deadlocks?
     * Why does communication between processes matter for shared state or ordering of events?

   * [3.5 Streams](http://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-24.html#%_sec_3.5)

-    * What the difference between lists and streams?
+    * What is the difference between lists and streams?
 What is happening in both construction and selection time for both lists and streams?
-    * Why cons-stream and delay should be special forms of languages?
-Should `force` be such procedure?
+    * Why should cons-stream and delay be special forms of languages?
+Should `force` be such a procedure?
     * Why should all list-manipulating procedures be rewritten for streams?
 What actually should be changed?
     * What's the difference between methods call-by-name and call-by-need?
     * Explain the behavior of the programs from exercises 3.51 and 3.52 (you don't need to complete exercises if you can fully explain the behavior).
-    * Why streams can be infinite?
+    * Why can streams be infinite?
 Can we make our program stuck when working with infinite streams?
-    * What's the order of growth of the computing of fibonacci numbers from stream declared implicitly both using call-by-name and call-by-need strategies?
+    * What's the order of growth of the computing of fibonacci numbers from stream declared implicitly using both call-by-name and call-by-need strategies?
     * What's the order of growth of the stream of all positive integers with no prime factors other than 2, 3, or 5 declared implicitly?
     * What's the technique called "sequence accelerator"?
     * How can we can accelerate the accelerated sequence?
     * How can we merge infinite sequences?
 Why simple appending doesn't fit here?
     * How does delayed evaluation help to create circular dependencies?
-    * What should be changed in the language, so it become normal-order evaluated?
+    * What should be changed in the language, so it becomes normal-order evaluated?
 What are pros and cons of this approach?
     * Why don't mutability and delayed evaluation mix well in programming languages?
     * How can we refactor stateful procedure to make it stateless with the streams?
     * Why simple merging of two streams is not a solution for merging bank accounts?